Artillery: Expansion of use

 Joan of Arc encountered gunpowder weaponry several times.
 When she led the French against the English at the Battle of Tourelles, in 1430, she faced heavy gunpowder fortifications, and yet her troops prevailed in that battle.
 In addition, she led assaults against the English-held towns of Jargeau, Meung, and Beaugency, all with the support of large artillery units.
 When she led the assault on Paris, Joan faced stiff artillery fire, especially from the suburb of St. Denis, which ultimately led to her defeat in this battle.
 In April 1430, she went to battle against the Burgundians, whose support was purchased by the English.
 At this time, the Burgundians had the strongest and largest gunpowder arsenal among the European powers, and yet the French, under Joan of Arc's leadership, were able to beat back the Burgundians and defend themselves.
 As a result, most of the battles of the Hundred Years' War that Joan of Arc participated in were fought with gunpowder artillery.

 Dardanelles Gun.
 Very heavy 15th-C bronze muzzle-loading cannon of type used by Ottomans in siege of Constantinople (1453), showing ornate decoration.
 Taken by The Land Feb 07 at Fort Nelson, Hampshire.

-The army of Mehmet the Conqueror, which conquered Constantinople in 1453, included both artillery and foot soldiers armed with gunpowder weapons.
+The army of Mehmed the Conqueror, which conquered Constantinople in 1453, included both artillery and foot soldiers armed with gunpowder weapons.
 The Ottomans brought to the siege sixty-nine guns in fifteen separate batteries and trained them at the walls of the city.
 The barrage of Ottoman cannon fire lasted forty days, and they are estimated to have fired 19,320 times.
 Artillery also played a decisive role in the Battle of St. Jakob an der Birs of 1444.
 Early cannon were not always reliable; King James II of Scotland was killed by the accidental explosion of one of his own cannon, imported from Flanders, at the siege of Roxburgh Castle in 1460.